Siva-47/ICE/README.md

 in this folder first.

-The other two methods, [stochastic blockmodel approximation algorithm (SBA)](https://papers.nips.cc/paper/2013/file/b7b16ecf8ca53723593894116071700c-Paper.pdf) (Airoldi et al., 2013), [sorting and smoothing method (SAS)](https://scholar.harvard.edu/files/stanleychan/files/chan_airoldi_2014_0.pdf) (Chan and Airoldi, 2014) are provided by Chan and Airoldi (2014) and written with Matlab.
+The other two methods, [stochastic blockmodel approximation algorithm (SBA)](https://papers.nips.cc/paper/2013/file/b7b16ecf8ca53723593894116071700c-Paper.pdf) (Airoldi et al., 2013), [sorting and smoothing method (SAS)](https://scholar.harvard.edu/files/stanleychan/files/chan_airoldi_2014_0.pdf) (Chan and Airoldi, 2014) are provided by Chan and Airoldi (2014) and written in MATLAB.
 We place the codes in folder **simulation/SAS_SBA**.

 ## Application